openconfig/reference/rpc/gnmi/mixed-schema.md

 * The `replace` operation for a setRequest containing only `origin` `cli` MUST be treated as a full device configuration replacement.
-* The `replace` operation for a setRequest containing both CLI and OpenConfig, the OpenConfig and CLI should be merged, with precedence to CLI for any overlapping configuration, and then the replace operation performed.
+* The `replace` operation for a setRequest containing both CLI and OpenConfig, the OpenConfig and CLI SHOULD be supported.
+The content of the two origins SHOULD be be merged, with precedence to CLI for any overlapping configuration, and then the replace operation performed.
+Since the CLI is interpreted as a full configuration replacement, the result of this setRequest should be a full configuration replacement with the merged content of the CLI and OpenConfig paths.
+* A `replace` operation for `origin` `openconfig`, followed by a `update` operation for `origin` `cli` in a single setRequest SHOULD be supported.
   The goal is to allow configuration replacement to occur at a sub-tree level using both OpenConfig and the CLI configuration data.

 ### Transactionality of Sets with multiple Origins